Grumman HU-16 Albatross: Civil operations

 Many surplus Albatrosses were sold to civilian operators, mostly to private owners.
 These aircraft are operated under either Experimental-Exhibition or Restricted category and cannot be used for commercial operations, except under very limited conditions.

-In the early 1980s, Chalk's International Airlines owned by Merv Griffin's Resorts International had 13 Albatrosses converted to Standard category as G-111s.
-This made them eligible to be used in scheduled airline operations.
-These aircraft had extensive modification from the standard military configuration, including rebuilt wings with titanium wing spar caps, additional doors and modifications to existing doors and hatches, stainless steel engine oil tanks, dual engine fire extinguishing systems on each engine, and propeller auto feather systems installed.
+In the early 1980s, Chalk's International Airlines, owned by Merv Griffin's Resorts International, had 13 Albatrosses converted to Standard category as G-111s.
+This made them eligible for use in scheduled airline operations.
+These aircraft underwent extensive modifications from the standard military configuration, including rebuilt wings with titanium wing spar caps, additional doors and modifications to existing doors and hatches, stainless steel engine oil tanks, dual engine fire extinguishing systems on each engine, and propeller auto-feather systems installed.
 The G-111s were operated for only a few years and then put in storage in Arizona.
 Most are still parked there, but some have been returned to regular flight operations with private operators.

-Satellite technology company Row 44 bought an HU-16B Albatross (registration N44HQ) in 2008 to test its in-flight satellite broadband internet service.
+Satellite technology company Row 44, now known as Anuvu, bought an HU-16B Albatross (registration N44HQ) in 2008 to test its in-flight satellite broadband internet service.
 Named Albatross One, the company selected the aircraft for its operations because it has the same curvature atop its fuselage as the Boeing 737 aircraft for which the company manufactures its equipment.
 The plane purchased by Row 44 was used at one time as a training aircraft for space shuttle astronauts by NASA.
 It features the autographs of the astronauts who trained aboard the plane on one of the cabin walls.

 In 1997, a Grumman Albatross (N44RD), piloted by Reid Dennis and Andy Macfie, became the first Albatross to circumnavigate the globe.
 The 26,347 nmi flight around the world lasted 73 days, included 38 stops in 21 countries, and was completed with 190 hours of flight time.
 In 2013 Reid Dennis donated N44RD to the Hiller Aviation Museum.

 Since the aircraft weighs over 12,500 pounds, pilots of civilian US-registered Albatross aircraft must have a type rating.
-A yearly Albatross fly-in is held at Boulder City, Nevada, where Albatross pilots can become type rated.
+A yearly Albatross fly-in is held at Boulder City, Nevada, where Albatross pilots can become type-rated.

 Proposed new build

-Amphibian Aerospace Industries in Darwin, Australia, acquired the type certificate and announced in December 2021 that it planned to commence manufacturing a new version the Albatross from 2025.
+Amphibian Aerospace Industries in Darwin, Australia, acquired the type certificate and announced in December 2021 that it planned to commence manufacturing a new version of the Albatross from 2025.
 Dubbed the G-111T, it would have modern avionics and Pratt & Whitney PT6A-67F turboprop engines, with variants for passengers, freight, search and rescue, coastal surveillance, and aeromedical evacuation.